 If there is a good degree of separation between the two lines, this denotes a new trend.
 Convergence of the MACD with price action confirms the strength and positive direction of an upward trend, whereas divergence with price action confirms the weakening and reversal of a downward trend.
 For this reason, momentum traders use this technical indicator in particular for future predictions.

 This indicator is classified as an oscillator, since the line fluctuates between values of a centreline.
 It aims to compare prices from the most recent closing point with other closing prices within a particular timeframe.
 The momentum indicator measures the strength of an uptrend or downtrend based on price movements, and can determine how overbought or oversold an asset is.
 It can also be classified as a leading indicator, rather than a lagging, as it helps to generate buy and sell signals before a trader opens a position.
+Read more about leading and lagging indicators.

 Our award-winning spread betting and CFD trading platform, Next Generation, comes complete with advanced charts and graphs for displaying your positions, so that momentum is clearly defined.
 In addition, the platform is easy to customise and our drawing tools allow traders to draw their own trendlines.
 Discover our charting features, which include price projection tools and a list of twelve different chart types that are available.